mm6/ethereum-lab4-hardhat/README.md

 We will be using git, Node.js, and Hardhat.
 These tools were installed in Lab 1.
 In addition, we need to establish an account at Alchemy.
 You will need a free API key provided by Alchemy.
 We do this so that we can copy a part of the Ethereum Mainnet to our local machine.

-We will be using ETH, Wrapped ETH (WETH), DAI, and Uniswap version 3.
+We will be using ETH, Wrapped ETH (WETH), DAI, and Uniswap V3.

 0. Create a new directory named Uniswap-Test and, within it, clone a repository.